core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server returns a 2.05 (Content) response with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in {{topic-resource-representation}}.

-If a topic manager (TBD) is present in the broker, retrieving topic information may require manager approval subject to certain conditions (TBD).
-If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.
+If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.

 The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.